TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 Install Docker Engine and Docker Buildx by following the [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) tutorial from the official Docker documentation.

+After that, run the command `sudo pip3 install docker-compose` to install Docker Compose, which is needed for this project.

 ### Cloning the Repository

 In the directory of your choice, either run the command `git clone https://github.com/TheThingKnownAsKit/Cislune-RE-RASSOR.git` to clone via https or run `git clone git@github.com:TheThingKnownAsKit/Cislune-RE-RASSOR.git` to clone via SSH.